nickyhajal/world-domination-summit/_content/schedule.md

 The path to world domination starts in Portland, so it's about time you got to know the city!

 <p class="color-green">**Note:** Need a break?
-Our Highly-Sensitive Person zone will be open all afternoon.
+Our Highly Sensitive Person zone will be open all afternoon.
 You can also attend your choice of 100+ attendee-led gatherings.</p>

 <div class="line-canvas"></div>